zhol0777/vial-nightly/README.md

 # vial-nightly

+## What is this?

+This builds firmware for every keyboard with vial keymap support in [vial-qmk](https://github.com/vial-kb/vial-qmk/), a fork of qmk, and gives you a folder of the firmware binaries.
+Since all the building is done within qmkfm/base_container, no dependencies beyond docker and gawk are needed.

+## How do I use this?

-Not much here.
-Run `build.sh` as a cronjob and get Apache to serve the `vial` directory.
+I run `build.sh` as a cronjob and get Apache to serve the `vial` directory, but you can use whatever server to serve the directory of files.
+This implies that you already have docker installed, and the user that runs docker is a member of the `docker` group, or is root.

 This script downloads `ansi2html.sh` to do heavy lifting, so don't run this until you can audit that script.
 * `ansi2html.sh` requires `gawk` installed, so be sure to have that installed too.